RalucaNicola/get-started-arcgis-js-api/README.md

 ## Step 3: Add location points as GeoJSON

-We can add data in GeoJSON format as a FeatureLayer.
+We can add data in GeoJSON format as a [GeoJSONLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-GeoJSONLayer.html).

 First, create a `data` folder and add the file with the locations there.
 I added [locations.json](./data/locations.json).

 Each point in the file has `properties` and `geometry`.
 For example, this is the point corresponding to "Taipei":